Rocks at Cliffe Castle Museum

 - Locating rocks and places that contain important metals, oil, natural gas and ground water

-Famous past geologists include:
+Famous geologists in history include:

 Charles Darwin (1809-1882)